established in 1984

 Their three children, Andriette, John and Marise, returned home in 1984 to help build the inn.
 All the varnishing, staining and finishing work was done by the kids and crew.

 A new era began in 1991 when John and Marise took over ownership.
 To keep up with technology they put phones in the rooms, added modem access and put reservations on a computer system.
 They refurbished the rooms and made them more luxurious.
 In 1998 John took over sole ownership and continued to update the rooms.
-He added satellite TV, king beds, new TV's with remotes and offered the Coach House Suite.
+He added satellite TV, king beds and new TVs with remotes, and offered the Coach House Suite.
 He refurbished the inn rooms and suites and added Whirlpool Suites.
 In 2000 he added the large outdoor pool.